Tencent/libpag/README.md

 ## Introduction

-libpag is a real-time rendering library for PAG (Portable Animated Graphics) files that renders both vector-based and raster-based animations across most platforms, such as iOS, Android, macOS, Windows, Linux, and Web.
+libpag is a real-time rendering library for PAG (Portable Animated Graphics) files that renders both vector-based and raster-based animations across most platforms, such as iOS, Android, OpenHarmony, macOS, Windows, Linux, and Web.

 PAG is an open-source file format for recording animations.
 PAG files can be created and exported